Hey Kids (Start Here)

 “It was before we ringed down for our Air Force adventure.
 I asked him how he was feeling.
 He said ‘ona rak ja’do’.”

-“Literally it means a spitefully destroyed offering, but since the subject and object of the phrase is left understood and there’s no difference between between the present and simple future tense in Goa’uld he could have been referring to his state or to his intentions and he could be either the offering or the destroyer.
+“A ‘spitefully destroyed offering,’ but since the subject and object of the phrase are left understood and there’s no difference between the present and simple future tense in Goa’uld, he could have been referring to his state or to his intentions, and he could be either the offering or the destroyer.
 Possibly both.”

-Telford shrugged.
+Telford shrugged, but there was hitch of tension beneath the casual movement.
 “I was raised Catholic.
 ‘Offerings’ in Goa’uld culture are usually religious in nature.”

-“Here’s my real question though,” Volker said, sipping his water, feeling a vague sense of misgiving.
-“If the LA don’t speak Goa’uld, and if it’s not in any book on the ship, where did he learn a phrase like that?
+“Here’s my real question though.”
+Volker sipped his water, fighting a sense of misgiving.
+“If the LA don’t speak Goa’uld, and if it’s not in any book on the ship, where’d he learn a phrase like that?
 From you?”

 “It’s probably in a book,” Telford said.
 “A database.
 One of Jackson’s tapes.”